 - Letter of support/explanation from a third party (such as a police report, local authority report or counsellor's letter, etc);

 Such supporting evidence must be submitted on documentation that is recognisably authentic (e.g. on headed paper) and be signed and dated by the relevant authority.
 It must be unaltered and not annotated by you.
 Translated evidence should similarly be authentic and can normally be obtained from the facility issuing the certificate (e.g. hospital, official body).
 The University usually only accepts official translations.
+It is your responsibility to arrange for documents to be translated and to incur any costs associated if they are not written in english.
+Translation should be undertaken by an accredited translator, e.g. by a member of the Association of Translation Companies.

 Examples of evidence which are unlikely to be accepted in isolation: